Skatteetaten/vagrant-hashistack-template/README.md

 > :bulb: The defaults can be found in [Vagrantfile.default](Vagrantfile.default).

 ## Usage

+### Getting started
+There are two "Getting started" guides:
+1. [`getting_started_vagrantbox.md`](getting_started_vagrantbox.md), that will guide you through how to use the vagrantbox, geared towards those using the box to develop terraform modules.
+ `getting_started.md` that will guide you through creating your first terraform module using this template.
+If you don't know where to start, start there!

 ### Commands
 There are several commands that help to run the vagrant-box:
 - `make install` installs all prerequisites.
 Run once.